BuddyLongLegs/SwiftPass/README.md

 ---
 ## PROBLEM STATEMENT
 **Ticketless Entry System to Monuments/Museums**

+*BACKGROUND :An e-ticket(electronic ticket) is a paperless electronic document used for ticketing.It can help in better crowd management of museums/heritage sites*

+*SUMMARY: To devise a QR based ticketing system with necessary hardware for seamless visitor experience in museums/heritage sites.In addition prediction of expected crowd must be a feature*

+*OBJECTIVE:*

+* It reduces booking expenses by eliminating the need for printing and mailing paper documents.
+* Help in keeping better record of visitors.
+* It can improve sales as a visitor can book ,purchase and print out the electronic ticket any time 24 hours a day.

 ___
 ## DESCRIPTION
 **We were given a problem statement for smart India hackathon which was ticketless entries in monuments and museums.
 We came up with solution by designing a website